siderolabs/talos/docs/content/configuration/userdata.md

 #### Etcd

-Kubernetes.Etcd contains the certificate/key pair for [etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd).
+``Kubernetes.Etcd`` contains the certificate/key pair for [etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd).
-This item is optional, if it is not provided a certificate/key pair will be generated.
+This item is optional.
+If it is not provided, a certificate/key pair will be generated.

 ```yaml
 security: